-- Publicly funded midwives work in Alice Springs and Darwin.
+- Publicly funded midwives work in Alice Springs, Darwin, Tennant Creek, Gove and Katherine.
 If you live in a remote area, you might be able to get pregnancy care in the local community from these midwives and then travel to a hospital late in your pregnancy to wait for the birth.
 Some public hospital midwifery group practices also offer home birth services.

-- Your GP might offer 'shared maternity care' along with the midwives and doctors at a local clinic or hospital.
+- Your doctor might offer 'shared maternity care' along with the midwives and doctors at a local clinic or hospital.

-- Care by a private obstetrician (a specialist doctor) is available in Darwin, Alice Springs and Tennant Creek.
+- Care by a private obstetrician (a specialist doctor) is available in Darwin and Alice Springs.

 It is best for you and your baby to have the same caregiver throughout your pregnancy, birth and early parenting.
 Some public hospitals offer continuity of care programs based on using the same midwife or team of midwives (such as a midwifery group practice) to care for you.